SAREC-Lab/sUAS-UseCases/README.md

-# Datasets for Small Unmanned Aerial Systems
+# Datasets for Small Uncrewed Aerial Systems

 This repository hosts a number of datasets related to use-cases, safety assurance, and runtime monitoring of Small Unmanned Aerial Systems (sUAS).